Flavi1P/burned-area-s2/README.md

 tests/          guards on the evaluation setup
 ```

-The tests exist because the failure mode worth defending against isn't a crash,
+The tests exist because a leak produces a plausible number rather than a
-it's a plausible number produced by a leak: a test event can't appear in
+crash, and that's the harder failure to catch: a test event can't appear in
 training, the threshold can't be calibrated on a test event, test tiles can't
 overlap, negative test tiles can't be filtered out.